 - It defines velocity scale of the turbulence (eddies).
 Remember Ryenolds number is ratio of length scales * velocity scale / kinematic viscosity

-- The turbulence intensity I, is defined as the ratio of the root-mean-square of the velocity fluctuations u', to the mean flow velocity, umean.
+- The turbulent intensity I, is defined as the ratio of the root-mean-square of the velocity fluctuations u', to the mean flow velocity, umean.

-- A turbulence intensity of 1% or less is generally considered low and turbulence intensities greater than 10% are considered high.
+- A turbulent intensity of 1% or less is generally considered low and turbulent intensities greater than 10% are considered high.

 - It is rate of conversion of k into heat or thermal energy per unit mass.